futurearchitecture/ArchVault/README.md

 The Markdown written in this Vault is intended for use in Obsidian and not GitHub and so features such as bi-directional links will not work.

+## What are the 'What is' files?
+The 'What is' files are used to explain what certain parts of the Vault are used for.

 ## Folders
 ### Root Folders